-My surgical decision-making has dramatically changed over the last five years.
-In spite of watching so many successes of people healing from chronic pain without surgery, I still have a surgical mindset and am always looking for a surgical lesion that I can “fix”.
-In the first edition of my book, Back in Control, my advice was that if you had a surgical problem, get the surgery done first and engage in the rehab process after the operation was over.
-But I wasn’t aware of the research that shows there is a 40% chance of inducing chronic pain as a complication of any surgery if you operate in the presence of untreated chronic pain in any part of the body.
+But I wasn’t aware of the research that shows there is a 40–60% chance of inducing chronic pain as a complication of any surgery if you operate in the presence of untreated chronic pain in any part of the body.
 It can become a permanent problem 5-10% of the time.
 (1) Chronic pain as a complication of surgery is not a well-known concept.
 If I had a neurological complication rate of 5%, I would not have remained in practice for long.
 This occurs even if the procedure goes well.

 My staff pointed out that our patients that had gone through a structured rehab program prior to a procedure were doing much better, and we made a team decision to not perform surgery unless a given patient was sleeping, working on stabilizing medications, experiencing improvement in his or her anxiety/ depression and willing to deal with anger issues.
 We called the program, “prehab”, and asked our patients to fully engage for at least 8-12 weeks.
 When we considered major deformity surgery, the prehab might take up to a year.

-Many patients did choose to go elsewhere, but the ones who stuck with it, consistently did better and many patients with significant structural anatomic problems had their symptoms improve or resolve without surgery and cancelled it.
+Many patients did choose to go elsewhere, but the ones who stuck with it, consistently did better and frequently patients with significant structural anatomic problems cancelled surgery because their symptoms had improved or resolved.
 This turn of events was completely unexpected.
 It appears that as the nervous system calmed down that the pain threshold was elevated.

-I saw four patients within two weeks that I had an almost the same word-for-word conversation with regarding their decision to undergo surgery.
+I saw four patients within a two-week span that I had an almost the same conversation with regards to their decision to undergo surgery.
 All were professional men between the ages of 45-65.
 They had leg pain originating from an identifiable problem in their spine.
-The pain was severe enough that each wanted to have surgery, but they were all at least an 8 out of 10 on the anxiety scale and were not sleeping well.
+The pain was severe enough that each wanted to have surgery, but they were all at least an 8 out of 10 on the anxiety scale and were sleeping poorly.
 Their stresses included seriously ill children, loss of jobs, marital problems, etc. and none of them were coping that well.

 Can you live with your anxiety?